mssn/5G_misconfig/README.txt

 ###############################################################################
-#   Datasets and source codes for CoNEXT'23 (Dependent Misconfigurations in 5G/4.5G Radio Resource Control)
+#   Datasets and source codes for CoNEXT'23
+#   (Dependent Misconfiguration in 5G/4.5G Radio Resource Control)
 #
 ###############################################################################

 This README is used to introduce our released datasets and source codes by our CoNEXT'23 work:
-“Dependent Misconfigurations in 5G/4.5G Radio Resource Control”.
+“Dependent Misconfiguration in 5G/4.5G Radio Resource Control”.

 We have conducted a reality check on dependent misconfiguration with 4.5G/5G datasets from three US operators and one China operator.
-We use one 5G phone model (Google Pixel 5) to collect US datasets in Los Angles, Chicago, Indianapolis and West Lafayette over three top-tier carriers.
-We also use a public dataset with 4G traces collected from one operator in China.
+We use one 5G phone model (Google Pixel 5) to collect US datasets in Los Angles, Chicago, Indianapolis and West Lafayette with three top-tier carriers in the US (AT&T, Verizon and T-Mobile).
+We also use a dataset with 4G traces collected from one operator in China.

-This reality check has covered 26,618 serving cells (4G: 25,005 and 5G: 1,613).
+This reality check has covered 26,618 serving cells (4G: 25,005 and 5G: 1,613) out of 48,249 cells (4G: 44,696 and 5G: 3,553).
 In this study, all three US operators run 5G in a non-standard-alone (NSA) mode.
 We have collected data speed results through file downloading experiments in the US.

 1) Structure of files

+├── dataset_stat.csv
+├── misconfig_stat.csv
 ├── code
 │   └── misconfig_detector
 │       ├── misconfig_d1.py